Rashidun Caliphate: Economy

-According to a pious work on early Islam by Abdus Salam Nadvi, among their other virtues, the Rashidun were known for their leniency in levying taxation.
+According to a work on early Islam by Abdus Salam Nadvi, among their other virtues, the Rashidun were known for their leniency in levying taxation.

 Treasury and coinage

-Bait-ul-Maal (lit., the house of money), aka treasury, aka state exchequer, was established by Abu Bakr.
-Umar built the building housing it.
+Bayt al-Mal (lit., the house of money), i.e. the treasury, or the state exchequer, was established by the first caliph Abu Bakr.
+His successor Umar built the building housing it.

-Revenues for the Bait came from taxes on lands left in the hands of their owners, rents from confiscated lands, and to a lesser extent zakat tithe paid by Muslims, one fifth the value of booty, and tribute and personal taxes paid by the conquered.
+Revenues for the Bayt came from taxes on lands left in the hands of their owners, rents from confiscated lands, and to a lesser extent the zakat tithe paid by Muslims, one fifth of the military spoils, and tribute and personal taxes paid by the conquered.

-A "major portion" of the funds collected for the Bait-ul-Maal (at least under caliph Umar) went to stipends or allowances that Muslims gave themselves as conquerors of the land.
+A "major portion" of the funds collected for the Bayt al-Mal (at least under caliph Umar) went to stipends or allowances that Muslims gave themselves as conquerors of the land.

-After consulting the Companions, Umar decided to establish the central Treasury at Medina.
+After consulting the companions, Umar decided to establish the central treasury at Medina.
 Abdullah bin Arqam was appointed as the Treasury Officer.
-He was assisted by Abdur Rahman bin Awf and Muiqib.
+He was assisted by Abd al-Rahman ibn Awf and Muiqib.
 A separate Accounts Department was also set up to maintain spending records.

 Later treasuries were set up in the provinces.
 After meeting the local expenditure, the provincial treasuries were required to remit the surplus revenue to the central treasury at Medina.
-According to Yaqubi, the salaries and stipends charged to the central treasury amounted to over 30 million dirhams.

-A separate building was constructed for the royal treasury, the bait ul maal which, in large cities, was protected by as many as 400 guards.

-Most historical accounts state that, among the Rashidun caliphs, Uthman was the first to strike coins; some accounts, however, state that Umar was the first to do so.
-When Persia was conquered, three types of coins were current there: the Baghli, of eight dang; Tabari of four dang; and Maghribi of three dang.
-Umar (or Uthman, according to some accounts) first struck an Islamic dirham of six dang.
+According to Al-Ya'qubi, the salaries and stipends charged to the central treasury amounted to over 30 million dirhams.
+A separate building was constructed for the royal treasury, the Bayt al-Mal which in large cities, was protected by as many as 400 guards.
+Most historical accounts state that among the Rashidun caliphs, Uthman was the first to strike coins; however, some accounts state that Umar was the first to do so.

 Social welfare and pensions were introduced in early Islamic law as forms of zakāt (charity), one of the Five Pillars of Islam, since the time of Umar.
 The taxes (including zakāt and jizya) collected in the treasury of an Islamic government were used to provide income for the needy, including the poor, elderly, orphans, widows, and the disabled.
 According to the Islamic jurist Al-Ghazali (Algazel, 1058–1111), the government was also expected to stockpile food supplies in every region in case a disaster or famine occurred.
 Many Muslim thus argue the Rashidun caliphate was thus one of the earliest welfare states.